 Love Letter Kill Shot by Disciple | Posted September-10-2019 What You Need To Know:

-Disciple's twelfth album is released in full partnership through Tooth and Nail, entitled Love Letter Kill Shot.
+Disciple's twelfth album is released in full partnership through Tooth and Nail Records, entitled Love Letter Kill Shot.
 Despite a handful of line-up changes, the current lineup, consisting of Kevin Young (vocals), Josiah Prince (guitar), Joey West (drums), and Andrew Stanton (guitar), is their strongest yet.
 This new album showcases Disciple's signature strengths and mixes in fresh sounds.
-Anticipation for this album has grown greatly, thanks to their newfound street team, "Disciple Alliance" and their Patreon Community, "The Rebel Society".
+Anticipation for this album has grown greatly, thanks to their newfound street team, "Disciple Alliance" and their Patreon Community, "The Rebel Society."

 What it Sounds Like:

-Love Letter Kill Shot is an album that harkens back to Disciple's big hits while introducing new sounds unlike any other Disciple album.
-Songs like "Reanimate" is a thrasher, "Play to Win" is a victory anthem, much like "Game On" or "Rise Up", and "Best Thing Ever" among several others, is a ballad full of surrender.
-Disciple takes up new territory, both musically and thematically, but nonetheless, the sound that Disciple have mastered over the last couple years is still there throughout the whole album.
+Love Letter Kill Shot is an album that harkens back to Disciple's big hits while introducing new sounds, unlike any other Disciple album.
+Songs like "Reanimate" is a thrasher, "Play to Win" is a victory anthem, much like "Game On" or "Rise Up," and "Best Thing Ever" among several others, is a ballad full of surrender.
+Disciple takes up new territory, both musically and thematically, but nonetheless, the sound that Disciple has mastered over the last couple of years is still there throughout the whole album.
 If you are looking for a genre, this is a southern hard rock album with guitar solos, emotional vocals, and some modern rock twists.

 Best Song on the Record: